xdusongwei/MatPass/README.md

 Demo
 ====
-Ths demo will guide you how to use iMatPass to create a password and login， written by WPF using .NET 4.
+This demo will guide you how to use MatPass to create a password and login, written by WPF using .NET 4.